Lanceamillion/ChemECarShield/README.md

 For a simple car generating electric power with its start reaction, the program structure can be described in the following steps.
 1. The vehicle turns on or is reset to the top of the code.
 2. The system **waits** for user or sensor input to know the run has started.
-   * While waiting blink yellow to let the user know the system is not ready
+   * While waiting blink the LED yellow to let the user know the system is not ready
 3. The car **uses** the relay to connect the start reaction to the motor(s).
    * The relay turns on
 4. The system **waits** for the sensor on the stop reaction to reach a certain threshold.
-   * While waiting blink green to show the car is operating
+   * While waiting blink the LED green to show the car is operating
 5. The system **uses** the relay to disconnect the start reaction from the motor(s).
    * The relay turns off
 6. The system is now done with its run and is shutdown and needs to be restarted to run again.
-   * Blink blue to show the car is done with its run These discrete steps can be easily mapped to instructions in code.
+   * Blink blue to show the car is done with its run

+ These discrete steps can be easily mapped to instructions in code.

 ### Do it!
 1. Plug the ChemECarShield to the arduino